Blog

 Worship Arts

-Music, drama, visual arts and more are prepared during LOGOS and offered when the church gathers for worship, enhancing the vitality of congregational worship through the gifts of multiple generations.
+Music, drama, visual arts and more are prepared during Logos and offered when the church gathers for worship, enhancing the vitality of congregational worship through the gifts of multiple generations.

 Family Time